philiporlando/AdInfinitum/README.md

 Runs the [AdNauseam](https://adnauseam.io/) browser extension in a Docker container, automatically browsing the web to poison advertising profiles through simulated clicks.

-The tool orchestrates a headless Firefox instance with Selenium, navigating to seed URLs and performing human-like behaviors (scrolling, idling, back-clicking) in randomized patterns to generate noise that confounds ad tracking and targeting.
+The tool orchestrates a headless Firefox instance with [Selenium](https://www.selenium.dev/), navigating seed URLs and performing randomized human-like behaviors to confound ad tracking and targeting systems.

 ---